Perfect Chicken Liver Pâté

 How long does Chicken Liver pâté keep?

 Pâté will keep in the fridge, covered, for at least a week.
-It will keep much longer in the freezer, though jelly doesn’t freeze well so if you are planning on freezing the pâté only add the jelly layer after it has defrosted.
+It will keep much longer in the freezer, though jelly doesn’t freeze well.
+If you plan on freezing the pâté, only add the jelly layer after defrosting.
 Defrost the pâté overnight in the fridge.

 can you freeze chicken livers?